Locate a grave MUSEUM OF THE FALLEN

 Minoan civilization

-Assimilation Europe's first great civilization, of bull-leapers and labyrinthine palaces, weakened by a volcano and absorbed by the Greeks who told its myths.
+Assimilation Europe's first great civilization, of bull-leapers and the labyrinthine palace of Knossos on Crete, weakened by the eruption of Thera and absorbed by the Mycenaean Greeks who told its myths.

 1100 BCE b.
 3000 BCE · 1,900 years